JeanAulis/JeanAulis/README.md

 ## Hi there 👋

-🧑‍💻 A university student currently studying software engineering.
+🧑‍💻 A confused university student currently studying software engineering.

 💻 Currently only know some basic C, Java, Python, MySQL, and JavaScript.